 Moving to Philly?
-With affordable housing, job opportunities in the healthcare and education industries, incredible arts and culture, highly-rated universities, and much more, Philly has become a top destination for people who want to live on the East Coast but don’t want to pay New York City or Washington, DC prices.
-Here are 12 things to know about living in Philadelphia!
+With affordable housing, job opportunities in the healthcare and education industries, incredible arts and culture, and highly-rated universities, The City of Brotherly Love has become a top destination for people who want to live on the East Coast.
+Here are 16 things to know about living in Philadelphia!

-Live in an Affordable City with Good Job Growth
+Live in an Affordable Northeast City

-Settle Down in Philly’s Best Neighborhoods
+Settle Down in Great Philadelphia Neighborhoods

-Get Around with SEPTA
+Get Around with Local & Regional Public Transit

 Attend College in Philadelphia

 If you want to pursue higher education, you can choose from tons of colleges and universities in Philly!
 Enroll in one of the nation’s top medical schools or top programs in engineering, marketing, management, and physical sciences at nationally-recognized Ivy League school, University of Pennsylvania (also called Penn or UPenn).
 Check out Penn’s University City neighbor, Drexel University, for a private college in Philadelphia that offers around 80 undergraduate programs and more than 120 graduate and professional programs.
 Thinking about a career in the medical or health sciences field?
 Temple University in North Philadelphia is well-regarded for its nursing, dentistry, pharmacy, and medicine programs.
 If smaller liberal arts colleges are more your speed, consider excellent degree programs in the humanities, social sciences, and natural sciences at schools in the Philly suburbs like Swarthmore College and Haverford College.